Intravenous Immunoglobulin (IVIG)

 While vaccines are not contraindicated while on therapy with IVIG, your body may not be able to fully respond to the vaccines.
 Talk to your rheumatology provider about the best time to receive a vaccine.

-Updated March 2025 by Rebecca Fitzpatrick, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated January 2026 by Nina Couette, DO, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.